nicksterious/rails-vue-app-template/README.md

 * Including associated records with a large list of objects is not a good practice (eg for each movies list all actors), I'm not doing it
 * Instead, movies load and show their actors only when viewing a movie's details
 * Actors load their movie history only when viewing an actor's profile
-* There's a request that data import should be done in a Sidekiq job that may be fired by a controller method, I've added sidekiq, the container, configurations, a controller to trigger the action but not adding at this time the UI feature to trigger the import.
+* There's a request that data import should fire from the frontend.
+A way of doing this is in a Sidekiq job that may be fired by a controller method, I've added sidekiq, the container, configurations, a controller to trigger the action but not adding at this time the UI feature to trigger the import.